haicenhacks/blog/posts/auditing-a-50-security-camera-dvr-system.rst

 The Web App
 ------------

 The web interface is pretty simple.
 The page itself is a java server page.
 The login box is processed by some javascript and posted to a page called "pro_login.do".
 Attempting to brute force passwords through either the main login page or by posting data directly to "pro_login.do" will cause the username to be locked out for some period of time.
+The login page will also alert if the username does not exist (which would allow some enumeration of the device users).
 Further investigation of the javascript indicates that the login information is stored in a cookie along with a session id.
 This would be exploitable if I can sniff credentials from an open wifi network by using wireshark and a wifi adapter that supports monitor mode.

 .. image:: /images/dvr_audit/web_login.png
   :align: center